Theme and Background

 Among the actors of the food system and between the food system and the political, economic, technical, socio-cultural, and natural environment, dynamic interactions and interdependencies occur.
 These dynamics cause a constant challenge for actors in the food system towards the development of strategies that ensure sustainability and competitiveness for themselves and for the food sector as a whole.

-Key success factors for meeting this challenge are, among others, innovations and the system’s capability for innovations that aim at sustainable system dynamics
+Key success factors for meeting this challenge are, among others, innovations and the system’s capability for innovations that aim at sustainable dynamics of food system developments.

 Innovations for the food system regard production, organization (internal processes, logistics, and marketing), technology, and management including the flexibility and speed to adapt to changing conditions and scenarios.